 To launch the Charging app from the infotainment home screen, touch the Charging icon.
 There are four selections to choose from: Next Charge, Charge Assist, Schedule, and Settings.
-When you launch Charging for the first time, the Next Charge screen will display.
+When you launch Charging for the first time, these selections will display.